The EARLY 1800s

 The “Spumante Metodo Classico in Piemonte Project” was officialised, with the presentation of the proposal to the Piedmontese Regional Councillor for Agriculture, Emilio Lombardi.
 The representatives and managers of the Experimental Institute for Viticulture, Antonio Calò and Lorenzo Corino, were also present.

 The need to make the “Spumante Project” independent from the DOC Piemonte emerged during a Regional Council meeting.
-The “Spumante Project” was to concern only a limited area of the provinces of Asti, Cuneo and Alessandria, for the cultivation of Pinot Noir and Chardonnay grapes for the production of classic method Spumante, while the Doc Piemonte was to regard wines made with Pinot Blanc, Pinot Grigio, Pinot Noir and Chardonnay, cultivated in a larger area of the three provinces and produced using both the Martinotti and Classic methods.
+The “Spumante Project” was to concern only a limited area of the provinces of Asti, Cuneo and Alessandria, for the cultivation of Pinot Noir and Chardonnay grapes for the production of the classic method Spumante, while the DOC Piemonte was to regard wines made with Pinot Blanc, Pinot Grigio, Pinot Noir and Chardonnay, cultivated in a larger area of the three provinces and produced using both the Martinotti (fermentation in sealed tanks) and classic methods.

 The experimental vineyards became a reality: 21 estates were involved during the first year, covering a total area of approximately 20 hectares, with the planting of 80 thousand vine rootings (85% Pinot Noir, with 10 different clones, and 15% Chardonnay, with three clones).